 On Step 3 of a Download in Logikcull, specifically under the Images section, there is an option to 'Name Images'.

-There is a description of each option under the dropdown once selected, the options are below.
+There is a description of each option under the dropdown once selected.

 ⚠️ Warning: naming images with the original file name may cause issues when re-uploading into a review tool with an image load file.
 We recommend using "with doc number as file name" to ensure a more reliable upload experience.

 📢 Pro Tip: the Suffixed doc number as file name setting is useful for privilege log creation and tracking, or similar situations where the goal is to maintain a 1:1 ratio between the number of documents and the numbering system, regardless of the number of pages for each individual document.